carbon-design-system/carbon/docs/guides/endgame.md

 https://www.npmjs.com/signup to create one and find a team member who can give you permission to publish to the Carbon packages.
 It may take a couple of hours for npm to recognize the permission change.
-You will also need to login into npm from your terminal using the command `npm adduser` where you will be prompted for your username and password._
+You will also need to login into npm from your terminal using the command `npm adduser`, where you will be prompted for your username and password._

 You can use `lerna` to version the changed packages by running: